 If your green space includes groupings of plants with space between them to breath, the process of transpiration creates a wonderfully comfortable and humid environment.

 Plants naturally process the sugars they need to survive through a process called photosynthesis.
 When plants are unable to photosynthesize rapidly enough, say to a lack of sunlight, plants can get their nutrients via fertilizer.
-Providing fertilizer to your house plants helps ensure they stay healthy and happy.
+Adding fertilizer to your house plant care routine helps ensure they stay healthy and happy.
 For most plants we recommend fertilizing once per month during the warmer parts of the year.
 During the cooler months plants will not require fertilizing.

 Stuffy and still air can cause a host of issues for your plant.
 Strive to keep it in a comfortable setting with some air circulation.
 Most house-plants enjoy a minimum temperature of 55 degrees fahrenheit.
 Avoid areas with cold drafts in the winter months and remember, the warmer it gets for house-plants, the happier they will be in your home garden!

 Lastly, any buildup of dust on plants’ leaves can be bad for their health.
 Wipe down or gently hose off a plant’s leaves occasionally.

 Plants like light from every direction.
 To avoid craning and lopsided growth, simply rotate your plant a quarter (1/4) turn every other time you water.

-Consider this: if your new plant was a human, it just came from what is the equivalent of a 5-star health spa.
+Consider this: if your new plant was a human, it just came from what is the equivalent of a 5-star health spa plant care facility.
 The greenhouse where your plant grew up has optimal humidity levels, temperature and perfect air circulation.
 Spend the first few days getting to know your plant.
 Watch it adapt to your home garden and emerge from the long journey it has just completed.
 Pay attention to what the leaves are telling you.
 If they’re sad (sagging), give the plant some water.
 If the leaves are yellow, ensure the plant has enough indirect light.
 As your plant gets settled into your green space, it will adapt and thrive.
 Enjoy it!
 You and your plant will become the best of friends.